bitmaus/utopia/README.md

    poweroff
    ```

-1. Reboot into the Bit Bolt USB and sign in with user `bitmaus` and password `bitmaus`.
+1. Reboot into the Bit Bolt USB and sign in with your username and password.

 1. Run `systemctl edit getty@tty1` and replace the contents with: